 Named after their native street, the possibilities of this Mission District parking lot, banked at one end with tarmac crawling upwards towards a painted white wall, regularly occupied his imagination.
 From the simple joy of floating vertically, backside and frontside, ideas of intricate wallrides began which manifested for Silas’ professional debut in Habitat’s 2007 video, Inhabitants.

 Wallrides have since remained a staple of his trick selection, deployed with power, technicality, or a combination of both.
-As one of their most proficient practitioners, I spoke to Silas about all things wallride-related and his longstanding love for the trick.
+As one of their most proficient practitioners, Silas spoke about all things wallride-related and his longstanding love for the trick.

 “I don’t know if I try and play that role of, like, “the wallride guy”.
 I just see opportunities for things that are, like, “Maybe this will work….”